 In the current strategic environment, cooperation between the European Union and the North Atlantic Treaty Organisation (NATO) is essential.

-EU-NATO cooperation constitutes an integral pillar of the EU’s work aimed at strengthening European security and defence, which further includes the implementation of the EU Global Strategy and the European Defence Fund.
-It also contributes to the strengthening of the Trans-Atlantic bond and to burden sharing.
+EU-NATO cooperation constitutes an integral pillar of the EU’s work aimed at strengthening European security and defence, as part of the implementation of the EU Global Strategy.
+It also contributes to Trans-Atlantic burden sharing.
 A stronger EU and a stronger NATO are mutually reinforcing.

-The High Representative/Vice President/Head of Agency and the Secretary General of NATO are submitting to the respective Councils in June a progress report on the implementation of the 42 actions.
-It is a factual account on concrete achievements made so far.
-Some specific actions are worth highlighting:
+The High Representative/Vice President/Head of Agency and the Secretary General of NATO submitted to the respective Councils in June the first progress report on the implementation of the 42 actions.
+It highlighted the enhanced EU-NATO relationship and outlined some key specific actions in implementing the common set of proposals, including the following:

 EU-NATO cooperation on countering hybrid threats is more important than ever.
 Ten out of the forty-two proposals are linked to the fight against hybrid threats.
 EU and NATO, along with Member States and Allies, will contribute to and participate in the activities of the European Centre of Excellence for Countering Hybrid Threats set up in Helsinki.

-Collaboration between strategic communications teams will help convey the message that we stand united, notably in support of our partners and in delivering coordinated messages.
+Collaboration between strategic communications teams will help convey the message that we stand united, notably in support of our Eastern partners and in delivering coordinated messages including in the Western Balkans.

 Cooperation and coordination between Operations EUNAVFOR Med Sophia and Sea Guardian have been enhanced through regular information sharing and logistical support.
 This builds on existing cooperation in the Aegean Sea and experience acquired in the Indian Ocean.

 Recent coordinated cyber-attacks across the globe demonstrate the need to tackle vulnerabilities of our societies and institutions.
-The exchange of concepts on the integration of cyber defence aspects into the planning and conduct of missions and operations has opened the door to increased cooperation in this domain.
+The exchange of concepts on the integration of cyber defence aspects into the planning and conduct of missions and operations has opened the door to an increased sharing of relevant concepts.

 EU Member States and NATO Allies have one single set of forces.
 On defence capabilities, staffs are increasing efforts to ensure coherence of output between the NATO Defence Planning Process and the EU Capability Development Plan.

-The June progress report is focused on the implementation of the above-mentioned 42 actions, which will continue to proceed.
-The next report due in December will offer an opportunity to consider possible suggestions for future cooperation.
+The June 2017 progress report focused on the implementation of the 42 actions, which will continue to proceed.
+The next report due in December will offer an opportunity to consider possible additional suggestions for future cooperation as well.

-EU-NATO cooperation will continue to take place on the basis of key guiding principles: openness, transparency, inclusiveness and reciprocity, in full respect of the decision-making autonomy and procedures of both organisations without prejudice to the specific character of the security and defence policy of any Member State.
+EU-NATO cooperation continues to take place on the basis of key guiding principles: openness, transparency, inclusiveness and reciprocity, in full respect of the decision-making autonomy and procedures of both organisations without prejudice to the specific character of the security and defence policy of any Member State.